EdenKhaos/20-Portfolio/README.md

 8. Created link to updated resume.
 9. Updated footer to link to my current information
 10. Overall styling follows the given react template with minor modifications to color of icons and images.

+## Future Changes:
+* add a functional email using email.js for the contact form
+* add particle.js somewhere on the page for a visual fun effect.

 ## Credits